osgeo-oceania/foss4g-sotm-oceania-2023/src/documents/call-for-papers.md

     Submit your Presentation or Workshop
 </button>

-**All applications must be received by midnight Friday 31st May 2024, AEDT (Australian Eastern Daylight Time)**
+**All applications must be received by midnight Monday 15th July 2024, AEDT (Australian Eastern Daylight Time)**

 ## Presentations